 The arrival of our region’s first MRI means enhanced diagnostics and access to more advanced healthcare for the residents of Muskoka and Almaguin.
 Getting an MRI locally means you won’t have to travel as far – in fact we anticipate this will save our patients over 7,000 hours behind the wheel and 700,000 kilometers of travel to hospitals outside of our region for an MRI.

-When the MRI service opens in July 2025 in a 3,700-square foot addition behind the Emergency Department, your health care provider will be able to provide a referral for the following services:
+The MRI service opened on July 7, 2025 in a 3,700-square foot addition behind the Emergency Department.
+Healthcare provider will be able to provide a referral for the following services:

 At its maturity, Muskoka and area’s MRI service will complete 5,000 MRI scans locally every year.